EMR data archival projects

 - Physicians that are leaving practice or are being bough by a larger group

-These legacy EMR records need to be retained for legal, compliance and clinical reasons, creating problems like these for practices:
+These legacy records need to be retained for legal, compliance and clinical reasons.
+Keeping records in their current form means these problems for practices:

 - Expense of maintaining space for paper charts, manual retrieval when needed, and copying/scanning when requested